julekgwa/projects/packages/react-native-places-autocomplete/getting-started/installation.md

 ## Next Steps

 After installation:
-1. Check out the [Basic Usage](basic-usage) guide to get started
+1. Check out the [Basic Usage](/places-autocomplete/getting-started/basic-usage) guide to get started
-2. Configure your preferred provider in the [Configuration](configuration) section
+2. Configure your preferred provider in the [API Reference](/places-autocomplete/getting-started/api-reference) section
-3. Customize the appearance in the [Styling](styling) guide
+3. Customize the appearance in the [Styling](/places-autocomplete/getting-started/styling) guide